 A course of study designed to provide the student with an overview of the automotive program along with shop equipment and safety.
 Computer-based SP2 online safety training will be utilized.
 Also included is instruction on hand & power tool operation, fastener identification, vehicle lifting procedures, ASE certification criteria, career exploration, and history of the automobile industry.

-Restricted to students admitted to the following program(s): 31-404-3 Automotive Maintenance Tech.
+Restricted to students admitted to the following program(s): 32-404-2 Automotive Technician, 31-404-3 Automotive Maintenance Tech.

-404-336 Basic Vehicle Maintenance 4 cr
+404-336 Basic Vehicle Maintenance 3